Link to URL/File

 https://raw.githubusercontent.com/allisonhorst/palmerpenguins/main/inst/extdata/penguins.csv

-The fastest way to link to all the data from an online file is to drag and drop a URL from a browser onto the data side panel.
+The fastest way to link to an online file is to drag and drop a URL from a browser onto the data side panel.
+This will automatically set up and display all the data columns.
 Watch the following video for a demonstration.
-If you prefer to pick a subset of columns, see the section below on Manual Entry.

 Local Files

-File links can be added manually for either local or online sources of data.
+File links can be added manually for either local or online data sources.

 STEP 1: Click the Other drop-down menu and select the Link to URL/File option.

 This creates the file link object.
-Similar to a column group, the object is used to show and manage all the columns that come from the link.
+Like a column group, the link object is used to show and manage all the data from the linked file.

 STEP 2: Click to expand the inner section of the object.

 STEP 3: Enter the URL or local file location.
-If the file is read properly, the list of columns in the file will be populated below.
+If the file is read properly, the list of columns will be populated below.

 To link an online file, enter the URL.